How to Make Simple Reusable Cloth Bags

 Make your own reusable cloth bags

 Thus, I have made a whole bunch of these reusable cloth bags.
-I found old tea towels or table cloths that had stains in them and just didn’t look pretty enough any more (I don’t like using bleach …).
+I found old tea towels or tablecloths that had stains in them and just didn’t look pretty enough anymore (I don’t like using bleach …).
 On the other hand, they were too good to just throw them out.
-You can even take on old t-shirt that has stains or holes or has faded.
+You can even take on an old t-shirt that has stains or holes or has faded.

-These fabrics are great for sewing them into bags.
+These fabrics are great for sewing into bags.
 Talking about repurposing!

 Or you might buy a fabric for that purpose.
 Some fabric with a happy colorful print.
 Or a clean white fabric (how about that???).
 Once you get started, you’ll find that the possibilities are endless.

-If you prefer to have your bags all have the same look you could even invest in some inexpensive flour sack towel, such as these.
+If you prefer to have your bags all have the same look you could even invest in some inexpensive flour sack towels, such as these.